Exabyte-io/documentation/docs/infrastructure/clusters/directories.md

 ## Naming

-The home directories on each cluster are mapped under the main [Login Home](../login/directories.md), and can be accessed under the **cluster alias name**.
-Their absolute paths are of the form `/<cluster-alias>-home/<username>/`, for example `/cluster-001-home/steven/`.
-Cluster home directories thus serve as "gateways" to the data in each cluster.
+The home directories on each cluster are mapped under the main [Login Home](../login/directories.md) and serve as "gateways" to the data in each cluster.
+They can be accessed by [cluster alias](overview.md#cluster-aliases) with their absolute paths of the form `/<cluster-alias>-home/<username>/`, for example `/cluster-001-home/steven/`.
 These directories contain the hierarchical structure outlined in the remainder of the present page, and are affected by the storage quotas described [here](../../data-on-disk/quotas.md).

-!!! note "Simulations to be inside clusters only"
+!!! warning "Simulations must be executed after navigating to one of the clusters folders only"
-    Any [simulation jobs](../../jobs/overview.md) must be executed within the clusters (ie. inside cluster home directories) and all bulk data must be stored therein as well.
+    Any [simulation jobs](../../jobs/overview.md) must be executed within the clusters (ie. inside cluster home directories) so that the tasks are sent to the corresponding cluster by our [resource management system](../resource/overview.md) and the associated data is stored therein as well.
 We explain the procedure for doing so via the [Command Line Interface](../../cli/overview.md) in [this section](../../jobs-cli/overview.md) of the documentation.

 ## Example